Ernestico98/data-storages-app/README.md

 There were 5 methods (add_to_cart, remove_from_cart, clear_cart, purchase_from_cart, get_cart_contents) implemented to support this functionality.
 Basically a unique key ("{SCHEMA}\_shop_cart\_{UserId}") is assigned to each user to store a set of ids of books in the user's cart.
 Also each key has a TTL of 60 minutes and is refreshed each time an operation with this key is made.

+In addition, a general statistic of the status of book sales can be obtained with the method:

+- -q get_purchases_book_stats
+- -q reset_stats

+It returns how many times a book was purchased for each book, and what quantity is still in the cart.
+The second, slower version, recalculates the statistics and stores them in reedis as a cache.

 #### Scenario 2: "Caching some SQL queries"
 - `get_books_by_author`: Cache SQL query to get the books per author.
 - `create_book`: Invalidates prevoius cache for corresponding authors.